 The Bank's credit risk associated with its Direct Note portfolio approximates that of the aggregate District Associations' portfolios as a whole.
 The Associations' credit portfolios are comprised of a number of segments having varying, and in some cases complementary, agricultural characteristics.
-Excluding accrued interest receivable, at December 31, 2020, the Bank's Direct Note portfolio totaled \$17.946 billion and aggregate District Associations' loan portfolios totaled \$23.930 billion.
-For geographic and commodity distributions for the District Associations' total loan portfolio, see the Direct Notes subsection of the Loan Portfolio section in Management's Discussion and Analysis.
+Excluding accrued interest receivable, at December 31, 2021, the Bank's Direct Note portfolio totaled \$19.740 billion and aggregate District Associations' loan portfolios totaled \$26.103 billion.
+For geographic and commodity distributions for the District Associations' total loan portfolio, see Direct Notes in the Loan Portfolio section in Management's Discussion and Analysis.

-The following table illustrates AgFirst's loan portfolio by geographic distribution at December 31, 2020.
+The following table illustrates AgFirst's loan portfolio by geographic distribution at December 31, 2021.
 This table includes the Bank's Direct Notes in total and does not include accrued interest.